openstack-infra/puppet-snmpd/README.md

-# OpenStack snmpd Module
+# This repo has moved to OpenDev

-This module installs and configures snmpd
+It can now be found at [https://opendev.org/opendev/puppet-snmpd](https://opendev.org/opendev/puppet-snmpd)